RascalGdd/PmNet/README.md

 # PmNet
-The official repository for AAAI 2025 paper: Surgical Workflow Recognition and Blocking Effectiveness Detection in Laparoscopic Liver Resections with Pringle Maneuver
+The official repository for Surgical Workflow Recognition and Blocking Effectiveness Detection in Laparoscopic Liver Resections with Pringle Maneuver

+## 🔥🔥🔥 News!!
+* Dec 12, 2024: 🤗 Our work has been accepted by AAAI 2025!
+Congratulations!
+* Dec 17, 2024: 🚀 We release the Dataset and code of Pmnet for general Surgical Workflow Recognition.

 ## 📑 Open-source Plan

-- Pmnet and PmLR50 Dataset
+- General Surgical Workflow Recognition
-  - [ ] PmLR50 Dataset
+  - [x] PmLR50 Dataset
-  - [ ] Pmnet (general surgical workflow recognition)
+  - [x] Pmnet
-  - [ ] Pmnet (surgical workflow recognition and blocking effectiveness detection)